crabzilla/crabzilla/README.md

 1. Crabzilla tries to provide a chassis for wiring and running your domain by using verticles and other components.
 2. If your functions are pure, all side effects will occurs within UnitOfWorkRepository and EventsProjector components.
-3. As result, you will have a domain service leveraging some Vert.x power: reactive http, jdbc, rpc, distributed HA, etc.
-4. So far events from all entities are written as an UnitOfWork in Json format into a single partitioned append only table.
+3. So far events from all entities are written as an UnitOfWork in Json format into a single partitioned append only table.
-5. So far simplicity in order to develop domain code always wins on any trade off.
-6. Another concern is to develop modularized solutions within a monolith and then, eventually and only if needed, to seamless break it into smaller services.
-See the 2 examples: crabzilla-example1-monolith and crabzilla-example1-ha.
-7. So far it's using "classical" Vertx apis.
-I do plan to eventually rewrite some code using RxJava or Kotlin corroutines.
+4. So far it's using "classical" Vertx apis.
+I do plan to eventually improve some code using RxJava or Kotlin coroutines.

 ### Dependencies